 Are you stuck with an ant problem in your house and lawns?
 You don’t have to worry anymore!
-There’re many do-it-yourself home remedies you can use to get rid of these pesky insects.
+There’re many do-it-yourself home remedies you can use to get rid of these insects.

-Top 15 HomeMade Ant Killer Recipes
+Top 15 Homemade Ant Killer Recipes

 1. Boric Acid and Peanut Butter Straws

-In addition, the bait does not leave a sticky mess on your floor or any surface it is left.
+The bait does not leave a sticky mess on your floor or any surface it is left.